Understanding How Synthetic Impurities Affect Glyphosate Solubility and Crystal Growth Using Free Energy Calculations and Molecular Dynamics Simulations: Results and discussion

-Therefore, the presence of glycine makes it more favorable for glyphosate to remain in solution compared to the impurity-free system.
-Moreover, this analysis reveals an inverse correlation between glycine concentration and solvation free energy: as glycine concentration increases, the solvation free energy decreases.
-This result explains the increase in solubility observed in Fig.~\ref{fig3}b when glycine is added.
-In this case, the presence of impurities directly alters the chemical potential of glyphosate in solution.
-The change in solvation free energy is therefore linked to the solubility of the system through Eq.~\ref{equation:free-en}.
-This mechanism is illustrated in Fig.~\ref{fig4}b, where we compare the different systems studied.
-We observe that the presence of glycine increases glyphosate solubility by approximately an order of magnitude.
-Comparison of our simulations with experimental data suggests that glycine, frequently present in glyphosate samples~\cite{zhou2012study}, may significantly influence solubility measurements.
+Further comparison of our simulations with experimental data suggests that glycine, frequently present in glyphosate samples~\cite{zhou2012study}, may significantly influence solubility measurements.
 Using Eq.~\ref{equation:free-en} and the 2~wt\% glycine data, we estimate the solvation free energy corresponding to the experimentally reported solubility ($62.4 \pm 0.1$~mmol/kg).
-Assuming a linear correlation between glycine concentration and solvation free energy (Fig.~\ref{fig4}a), we predict an effective glycine content of $3.7 \pm 0.7$~wt\% in the experimental system assuming that the OpenFF would predict the correct solubility for glyphosate.
+Assuming a linear correlation between glycine concentration and solvation free energy (Fig.~\ref{fig4}a), we predict an effective glycine content of $2.7 \pm 0.5$~wt\% in the experimental system assuming that the OpenFF would predict the correct solubility for glyphosate.
 Although the actual glycine content of the experimental samples was not reported~\cite{gly_sol}, this estimation provides a plausible explanation for the observed discrepancy in solubility---beyond force field deficiencies---and further strengthens the value of our computational framework for characterizing and predicting glyphosate phase behavior.

 In summary, our results show that glycine hinders glyphosate crystallization through two distinct mechanisms.
 First, glycine dynamically adsorbs at the crystal--solution interface, coating the surface and potentially altering growth and exchange dynamics \cite{sanchez2021parasitic, mutaftschiev2013adsorption,sangwal1996effects}.
 Second, glycine lowers the solvation free energy of glyphosate, thereby making dissolution thermodynamically more favorable.
 Overall, glycine promotes glyphosate solubility in water by primarily modifying the solution thermodynamics.